Skip to content

 The research statement should include the applicant’s reason for interest in AI existential safety, a technical specification of the proposed research, and a discussion of why it would reduce the existential risk of advanced AI technologies or otherwise meet our eligibility criteria.

-The proposed mentor will be asked to submit a letter confirming that they will supervise the applicant to work on AI existential safety research as per above, and that the applicant will be employed by the host institution if the Fellowship is offered.
+Finalists’ proposed mentors will be asked to confirm that they will supervise the applicant to work on AI existential safety research as per above, and that the applicant will be employed by the host institution.

 There are no geographic limitations on applicants or host universities.
 We welcome applicants from a diverse range of backgrounds, and we particularly encourage applications from women and underrepresented minorities.